camaraproject/Commonalities/documentation/API-linting-Implementation-Guideline.md

-# CAMARA OpenAPI Linting Rules Implementaion Guideline [ How to integrate the rules into CAMARA repository ]
+# CAMARA OpenAPI and Gherkin Linting Rules Implementaion Guideline [ How to integrate the rules into CAMARA repository ]

 ## Introduction

 This guide provides instructions how to implement linting rules for the CAMARA APIs  using two methods: **[GitHub Actions](API-linting-Implementation-Guideline.md#github-actions-integration)** and **[local deployment](API-linting-Implementation-Guideline.md#github-actions-integration)**, both methods use [Spectral tool](https://docs.stoplight.io/docs/spectral/674b27b261c3c-overview).
 All needed files are stored in [artifacts subfolder](https://github.com/camaraproject/Commonalities/tree/API-linting-Implementation-Guideline/artifacts/linting_rules).

+Additionally, it provides an overview of how to integrate Gherkin linting to test the feature files of test contributions.

 The target method is linting rules integration with CAMARA API subproject repositories using GitHub Actions.